Sterilizer Technology Affects the Overall Energy Efficiency of Palm Oil Mills

 The single-peak cycle sterilisation cuts down labour intensity by way of reducing the time- and labour-consuming valve opening and closing operations.
 In addition, presently fruit bunch cage handling has also been vastly improved for convenience and safety by cage movement indexing system and cage tippers avoiding capstans, winches and overhead lifting cranes, thereby retaining the horizontal sterilizer as the preferred option with the improvements.

 Vertical sterilizers are available in several variations where fresh fruit bunches are placed directly into a tall vertical vessel without steel cages.
-They operate at 4 bar abs steam pressure in single-peak, double-peak or triple-peak cycles as batch process.
+They operate at 4 bar abs steam pressure in triple-peak cycles as batch process.
 The vertical sterilizer is considered for use in palm oil mills where space saving is important.

 However, due to considerable stacking height and resulting fruit bunch compression in the vertical vessel, air removal and condensate drainage from the fruit bunch stack is restricted and this impedes heat penetration.
 The design requires higher steam pressure with multiple-peak cycles and a longer sterilization time for effective heat treatment of the fruit bunches resulting in higher steam consumption.

 The vertical sterilizers use steam at a temperature of 143 °C and 4 bar abs pressure with steam consumption between 305 and 355 kg / tonne FFB and a sterilization time of about 60 minutes in triple-peak cycles.

 This method of sterilization involving high temperature and fruit bunch compression incurs high oil absorption into the empty fruit bunches and sterilizer condensate, affecting process efficiency.
 Thus, commonly where vertical sterilizers are employed, the empty fruit bunches are further processed to recover the oil absorbed in the stalks and fibres to increase the oil yield by shredding and followed by either pressing or solvent extraction – one that consumes considerable extra power.
 Significantly, the oil recovered from the empty fruit bunch pressed liquor are prone to contaminants like potassium, chlorine and phosphatides that are detrimental to the quality of production oil, and imposes difficulties at the refining stage.